-Original Manuscripts first undergo an Internal Editorial Assessment to ensure that the manuscript content is of interest to our readership and the manuscript format and quality conforms to our guidelines described below.
-If deemed appropriate, manuscripts are then assessed by at least two external peer reviewers and our review process is double-blinded (i.e. the reviewers are not identified to the authors and vice versa, see Marr, C.M.
+Original Manuscripts first undergo an Internal Editorial Assessment to ensure that the manuscript content is of interest to our readership, of high scientific quality and the manuscript format conforms to our guidelines described below.
+If deemed appropriate, manuscripts are sent for peer review and our review process is double-blinded (i.e. the reviewers are not identified to the authors and vice versa, see Marr, C.M.
 (2011) Masking the peer review process: better or worse?
 Equine Vet J, 43, 249).
-Many manuscripts also undergo assessment by an individual with expertise in study design and data analysis.
+Before being accepted for publication, at least two experts are consulted and many manuscripts also undergo assessment by an individual with expertise in study design and data analysis.
 Our median time for completing the review process for original submission is around 5 weeks.
 Accepted manuscripts are pre-published and submitted for indexing within a few days of acceptance.

 2. ETHICAL GUIDELINES